oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 The recommended defensive strategy to protect access tokens is to reduce the scope and lifetime of the token.
 For refresh tokens, the use of refresh token rotation offers a detection and correction mechanism.
 Sender-constrained tokens ({{sender-constrained-tokens}}) offer an additional layer of protection against stolen access tokens.

 Note that this attack scenario is trivial and often used to illustrate the dangers of malicious JavaScript.
-Unfortunately, it significantly underestimates the capabilities of a sophisticated and motivated attacker.
+When discussing the security of browser-based applications, it is crucial to avoid limiting the attacker's capabilities to the payload discussed in this scenario.

 ### Persistent Token Theft {#payload-persistent-theft}

 This attack scenario is a more advanced variation on the Single-Execution Token Theft scenario ({{payload-single-theft}}).
-Instead of immediately stealing tokens upon the execution of the payload, the attacker sets up the necessary handlers to steal the application's tokens on a continuous basis.
+Instead of immediately stealing tokens upon the execution of the malicious payload, the attacker sets up the necessary handlers to steal the application's tokens on a continuous basis.
 This scenario consists of the following steps:

 - Execute malicious JS code
 - Setup a continuous token theft mechanism (e.g., on a 10-second time interval)